himatsingh8888/cmpt276/README.md

 Incomplete Feature Development:

-We were unable to implement the filtering through reviews feature, which would have allowed users to sort reviews based on various criteria.
+1) We were unable to implement the filtering through reviews feature, which would have allowed users to sort reviews based on various criteria.
 Additionally, the likes and dislikes feature was not developed.
 This hindered our ability to enhance user interaction and engagement with the reviews.

+2) We were unable to complete the process of placing the 'writing the review section', which is on the review page, on a separate button so that the page's layout looks cleaner.

 Review Creation Challenges: